Jdear17/Airbnb-Price-Predictor/README.md

 # Airbnb Price Predictor

 ## Project Overview
 This project uses machine learning techniques to predict Airbnb listing prices based on features such as room type, location, availability, and reviews.
-The goal is to build an interpretable and accurate pricing model by analyzing trends and applying advanced regression techniques.
+The goal is to build an interpretable and accurate pricing model by analyzing trends and applying advanced regression techniques. note making changes 21/05/25

 ---